Sharpiro/pokefirered/notes.md

 - `\p` creates a whole new text window
 - `\n` creates a new line within an existing text window

-## todo

-- release all 3 dogs as roamers
-  - test `UpdateRoamerHPStatus`
-  - test `SetRoamerInactive`
-  - add raikou's current location to a sign
-- release all 3 fr/lg starters as roamers
-- release all 3 g/s/c starters as roamers
-- L2 view temp vars in memory
-- gary should choose random
-- remove time played

 ## questions

 - how can important data be saved in temporary flags?